-You brewed the same recipe three days in a row and got three different cups.
-A refractometer is how you stop guessing.
-It turns “this tastes thin” into a number you can chase.
+Three mornings, same recipe, three different cups.
+A refractometer is what finally broke that pattern for me.
+It turns “this one tastes thin” into a number you can chase down.

 - Outcome: A repeatable TDS reading (±0.02%) and an extraction yield (EY) you can act on.